Sample Itinerary

 Self-guided driving tours for a typical 3 night / 4 day stay at Bellevue Farmstay.

-Day 1 - Check In | Aussie BBQ
+Day 1 - Check In | Visit Dairy | Aussie BBQ

-On your way to Bellevue Farmstay, pick up some groceries at supermarkets in Colac or Cobden.
-Or if you prefer to come straight to the Farm and settle in, you can then drive on another 12mins to Timboon to get groceries and maybe a sweet treat from Timboon Ice Creamery.
+FROM 2PM : Arrive at Bellevue Farmstay early afternoon, settle in, then drive 12mins into nearby Timboon to get groceries and maybe a sweet treat from Timboon Ice Creamery.
 In cooler months we’ll have the fireplace already going for you, and show you how to keep it stoked.
 (Don’t worry there is also a split heating/cooling system).
-For dinner, enjoy preparing your own true-blue Aussie barbecue in our covered BBQ Hut.
-Or pop back into Timboon for Thai at Berry World, or head into Port Campbell (20mins) with plenty of dinner options.

-Day 2 - Farm Animals + Activities | Port Campbell | Twelve Apostles
+Day 2 - Farm Animals + Activities | Port Campbell | Twelve Apostles | Shipwreck Coastline

 9AM - NOON - Animal Feeding Sessions and Activities at Bellevue.
 Walk up the hill and meet us atop the hill at 9AM sharp.

+DRIVE: Drive The Great Ocean Road with the world-famous Twelve Apostles.
+Two Mile Bay, The Arch, London Bridge, The Grotto and the Bay of Martyrs.
 Time your visit to the Twelve Apostles as the sun sets over the Southern Ocean if you want to see them at their best.
 The limestone stacks and cliff faces will light up in shades of red, yellow, pink and orange.
 Look down to the beach below and spot Little Penguins returning from their day feeding at sea.
-Binoculars will help (free from the Visitor Center).
 Every evening between September and April, thousands of Short-tailed Shearwaters - a seabird - return to Mutton Bird Island to roost in burrows and feed their young.
 This is an astonishing natural event that every wildlife lover should witness.
 From Loch Ard Gorge carpark, walk to the end of the Living on the Edge trail to Sherbrook Beach.
 It's not safe to swim here, but it's a beautiful and secluded place to linger for a while.
+Loch Ard Gorge is the site of our most famous shipwreck on the aptly named Shipwreck Coast.
+(The Loch Ard ran aground crashing into Mutton Bird Island in 1878.
+The only two survivors Tom Pearce and Eva Carmichael managed to drag themselves to the safety of the beach inside Loch Ard Gorge.
+For a moment, these two tragic teenagers were the talk of the English-speaking world, which very much hoped they would marry (they did not).
+Walk along this sandy beach, dramatically closed in by towering sandstone cliffs.
+Explore several other short walks in this area including the cemetery where Tom and Eva’s less fortunate shipmates are buried.)

 Download a copy of the Port Campbell Map and Visitors Guide click here

-Day 3 - Farm Animals + Activities | Chocolate Tasting | Shipwreck Coastline | Milking Cows
+Day 3 - Farm Animals + Activities | Food Artisans Trail | Native Wildlife Feeding Sessions

 9AM - NOON - Animal Feeding Sessions and Activities at Bellevue.
 Walk up the hill and meet us atop the hill at 9AM sharp.